icholy/ember-brunch/README.md

       view.js
       controller.js

-* `config.coffee` contains configuration of your app.
-You can set plugins / languages that would be used here.
+* `config.coffee` contains your app configuration.
+This is where you configure what Plugins / Languages to use and what rules are applied to them.
+* `app/` and subdirectories (excluding `app/assets`) contains files that are to be compiled.
+Javascript files, or files that compile to JS (coffeescript, roy etc.), are automatically wrapped as commonjs style modules so they can be loaded via `require('module/location')`.
 * `app/assets` contains images / static files.
-Contents of the directory would be copied to `public/` without change.
+The contents of the directory are copied to `public/` without any modification.
-Other `app/` directories could contain files that would be compiled.
-Languages, that compile to JS (coffeescript, roy etc.) or js files and located in app are automatically wrapped in module closure so they can be loaded by `require('module/location')`.
 * `app/templates.js`, `app/models.js`, `app/views.js`, and `app/controllers.js` are loaded in `initialize.js` and are responsible for loading their respective classes.
 * `test/` contains unit tests.
 * `vendor/` contains all third-party code.
 The code wouldn’t be wrapped in modules, it would be loaded instantly instead.

-This all will generate `public/` (by default) directory when `brunch build` or `brunch watch` is executed.
+The generated output is placed in the `public/` (by default) directory when `brunch build` or `brunch watch` is executed.

 ## Other
-Versions of software the skeleton uses:
+Software Versions used:

 * jQuery 1.7.2
-* Ember latest
+* Ember latest (master)
 * Bootstrap 2.0.4